Blog: Stop worrying about the 'ISIS narrative'

 But Osama bin Laden said he attacked us on 9/11 because we had a military base in Saudi Arabia.
 Then al-Qaeda said we should dismantle Gitmo because the base motivates the terrorists and improves their recruitment.
 Now ISIS tells us what our immigration policy should be.

-This video titled "Stop Lying about Jihad!" put out by an Islamic leader says that many Muslims are ignorant of the real Islam.
+This video titled "Stop Lying about Jihad!," put out by an Islamic leader, says many Muslims are ignorant of the real Islam.
 Here's the gist:

 Islam's most trusted sources call for the violent subjugation of the entire world.
 Nevertheless, many Muslims don't know what Islam teaches about jihad, and they are convinced that Islam promotes peace.
 Some Muslims, however, know what Islam teaches about jihad, but they lie about it to make Islam seem more palatable to a Western audience.
 In this video (compiled by Anthony Rogers), Muslim scholar Abu Mussab Wajdi Akkari advises Muslims to stop lying about jihad, since unbelievers will eventually expose the lies and realize that Muslim speakers are lying.
 According to Akkari, misrepresenting jihad will hurt the dawah [outreach] efforts of Muslims.